hello-nrfcloud/map/README.md

 ### Key Objectives

-- **Promote Nordic Semiconductor cellular IoT solutions**: Showcase real-world deployments of cellular IoT devices powered by Nordic hardware, demonstrating their diverse applications and capabilities to a global audience.
+- **Promote Nordic Semiconductor cellular IoT solutions**: Showcase real-world deployments of cellular IoT devices powered by Nordic Semiconductor hardware, demonstrating their diverse applications and capabilities to a global audience.
 - **Empower customers**: Provide a platform for customers to easily showcase their innovative products built with Nordic technology, increasing brand awareness and driving sales.